 As for the app itself?
 It's great.
 Google Calendar for Android offers five main views: schedule, day, three-day, week, and month, which should be flexible enough for most situations.
 There are two widgets offered: a month view and a schedule view.
 Notifications work exactly as you'd expect, and collaboration is simple.

-Having said that, Google Calendar isn’t perfect.
+Having said that, Google Calendar isn't perfect.
 It can't sync with Exchange servers, for example, and it's not the most customizable software on the planet.
 For most users, however, it's a great first option.
+And you can make it work better for you by connecting it to Zapier to automate your calendar.
+Here are a few examples.

-Google Calendar price: Free.
+Google Calendar price: Free

 Microsoft Outlook (Android, iOS, Windows, macOS)